barry-waldbaum-rl/reat-vm-setup/README.md

 ```

-At this point, VNC is the only container.
+So far, VNC's the only one.

-24. Run the following command to run a vanilla Bind DNS server on the VM and attached to the private Docker network.
+24. Run one of the following commands to start a vanilla DNS server in a container on the VM and attach it to the private Docker network.

-STOP HERE

-Perform the following steps to configure the DNS server so it can resolve hostnames on the private Docker network.

-Below are steps to run a BIND DNS server or a CoreDNS server.
-Only BIND works right now.
-CoreDNS doesn't resolve cluster names yet.
+Right now, only Bind DNS setup works.

-BIND DNS
+Bind DNS

 ```bash
 docker run --name dns -d -v /home/trainee/resolve/resolv.conf:/etc/resolv.conf --restart=always --net rlabs --hostname ns.rlabs.org --ip 172.18.0.20 -p 10000:10000/tcp  sameersbn/bind